 Geoff W. Raby is a director of OceanaGold (appointed August 2011).
 Dr Raby was Australia's Ambassador to the People's Republic of China from 2007 to 2011.
 Prior to that, he was a Deputy Secretary in the Department of Foreign Affairs and Trade ("DFAT").
 Dr Raby has extensive experience in international affairs and trade, having been Australia's Ambassador to the World Trade Organisation (1998-2001), Australia's APEC Ambassador (2003-05), Head of DFAT's Office of Trade Negotiations, and Head of the Trade Policy Issues Division at the OECD, Paris.
 Between 1986 and 1991 he was Head of the Economic Section at the Australian Embassy, Beijing.
 He has been the Chair of DFAT's Audit Committee and served as an ex office member of the Boards of Austrade and EFIC (Export Finance and Insurance Corporation).
-Dr Raby was also a non-executive director of Fortescue Metals Group Ltd and is currently on the boards of Yancoal Australia Ltd and iSentia Group Limited.
+Dr Raby was also a non-executive director of Yancoal Australia Ltd and iSentia Group Limited.